aakritianand/imagebot/README.rst

 	-u, --stay-under

-	Stay under the start url.
+	Stays under the start url.
 Only those urls that have the start url as prefix will be crawled.
 Useful, for example, to crawl an album or a subsection on a website.

 	``imagebot crawl http://website.com/albums/new -u``